sanjayjohn/jenkinsAutomation/uploadJenkinsResults/automateNunit/README.md

 ## Set Up Jenkins General Configuration:

-For this example we will be pulling a JUnit Sample Test from QASymphony GitHub&#39;s junit-sample [https://github.com/QASymphony/junit-sample](https://github.com/QASymphony/junit-sample).
+For this example we will be pulling a NUnit Sample Test from GitHub&#39;s nunit-sample [https://github.com/sanjayjohn/nunit-sample.git](https://github.com/sanjayjohn/nunit-sample.git).
 Place the url in in the Jenkins Project configuration as shown below.

 ![](../../images/jenkinsnunitgithub.PNG)